Dextra Group | Reliable Connections

 Mandovi River Cable Stayed Bridge

-Dextra supplied 1,170 sets of fully-threaded post-tensioning bar systems in diameter 25, 32, 40, 50 and 75mm, in grade 830/1030 for use in various applications.
+Dextra supplied 1,170 sets of fully-threaded post-tensioning bar systems in diameters of 25, 32, 40, 50, and 75mm, with a grade of 830/1030, for various applications, including:

 • Hanger bars